Build a just, sustainable, and local economy. Be a Force for Change

 One of Reject Raytheon AVL’s goals is to educate ourselves and the community about the issues surrounding the building of the Pratt & Whitney plant and its parent company, Raytheon Technologies.

 Want to get e-mails about upcoming actions?
 Volunteer?
-Or sign our petition to the Buncombe County Commissioners?
+Donate some money?

 “It is morally indefensible to profit from perpetual war.